Signs Of Poor Indoor Air Quality

 Long-term exposure changes the stakes

 We're talking respiratory diseases, heart disease, even cancer.
-Also, radon alone causes an estimated 21,000 lung cancer deaths annually in the U. S. — second only to smoking.
-Formaldehyde is a known carcinogen.
+S. Worth adding: radon alone causes an estimated 21,000 lung cancer deaths annually in the U. In practice, formaldehyde is a known carcinogen.
+That's why — second only to smoking.
 Long-term particulate matter exposure is linked to cognitive decline.

 And here's the kicker: children, older adults, and anyone with pre-existing conditions feel it first and worst.